Betreff: Re: Japan EMF problem |

 EMF pollution is all over Asia as very few people understand its

 dangerous potential to human health.
-The problem with EMF is
+The problem with EMF is that

 it is not visible and odorless and its not easily detected without